ThaaoBlues/pmanager/README.md

 - no need to put ``python -m `` before pmanager, a binary is already in the package and put in path

-## A module is constitued of three files :
+## A module is constitued of two files :

 - A python script that contain a initialize()  and recursive() functions that must begin by this code :